WACH: WCCT-TV

 After several false starts dating back to 1980, the station first signed on the air on September 1, 1981, as WCCT-TV (for Carolina Christian Television), Columbia's first independent station.
 It was founded by Carolina Christian Broadcasting, which also owned WGGS-TV (channel 16) in Greenville.

 The station's original studios were located on Sunset Boulevard (US 378) in West Columbia.
 Initially, it ran religious programming for most of the broadcast day, such as The 700 Club and The PTL Club, and televangelist programs from Richard Roberts and Jimmy Swaggart.
-It also carried WGGS' locally produced Christian program, Niteline.
+It also carried WGGS's locally produced Christian program, Niteline.
 WCCT eventually began producing its own local version of the show.
 The rest of the day was taken up by secular syndicated programming, including cartoons, classic sitcoms, westerns, and hunting and sports programs.
 However, its programming policy was very conservative so as not to offend the sensibilities of its mostly fundamentalist and Pentecostal viewership.
 Notably, it refused to run any programming that contained profanity, violence or sexual content.